Stock market today: Asia mixed after Wall St sinks

-BEIJING — Asian stock markets were mixed Friday after Wall Street sank on worries about the health of U.S. banks that are under pressure from interest rate hikes.
+BEIJING — Asian stock markets were mixed Friday after Wall Street sank on worries about the health of U.S. banks under pressure from interest rate hikes.

 Shanghai declined while Hong Kong and Sydney advanced.
 Markets in Japan and South Korea were closed for holidays.
 Oil prices advanced.